Start Printed Page 67037

 AGL stated that by adopting the standards set forth in the DFR, States and local jurisdictions would be preempted from adopting more-stringent restrictions on less-efficient technology, thereby penalizing progressive local jurisdictions and discouraging them from being proactive and innovative.
 AGL further stated that the minimum efficiency for electric furnaces will preempt States/localities from restricting less-efficient technologies, specifically electric furnaces.
 (AGL, No. 31 at p.
 10) Although DOE agrees that Federal energy efficiency standards preempt State regulations under 42 U.S.C.
 6297, DOE does not believe that the requirements in the DFR will penalize States and local authorities.
 This situation is typical of all EPCA rulemakings calling upon DOE to consider amended energy conservation standards, not only for residential furnaces, central air conditioners, and heat pumps.
 However, DOE would remind interested parties that it is authorized to grant waivers from preemption for particular State laws or regulations, if such action is warranted in accordance with the procedures and provisions set forth in section 327(d) of EPCA.
 (42 U.S.C.
 6297(d)) Therefore, DOE does not consider the inability of States to adopt regulations for the products subject to this rulemaking to be a significant adverse impact that would necessitate withdrawal of the direct final rule.

 APGA stated that the adverse safety impacts from requiring condensing furnaces place a burden on local governments, because there may be additional costs imposed upon the cities (e.g., for training of staff in codes and enforcements and the costs of additional inspections) to address the potential serious harm presented by improper venting.
 APGA contends that this represents an unfunded mandate that will have an impact on the cities/communities served by its members.
 (APGA, No. 24 at p.
 9) In response, DOE notes that enforcement of building codes currently falls to local authorities, which is unchanged by the DFR.
-Further, DOE notes that a significant portion of furnace installations in the northern region are already condensing furnaces, and as such, local inspectors should already be well trained in the venting code requirements for those products and should not require additional training from local jurisdictions as a result of the DFR.
+Further, DOE notes that a significant Start Printed Page 67050portion of furnace installations in the northern region are already condensing furnaces, and as such, local inspectors should already be well trained in the venting code requirements for those products and should not require additional training from local jurisdictions as a result of the DFR.
 As a result, the 90-percent AFUE minimum standard in the northern region promulgated by the DFR would not add any additional burden on local authorities, beyond what is already required in terms of enforcing building codes.

 2. Evaluation of Adverse Comments